Xe/site/blog/sleeping-the-technical-interview.markdown

 Digital.
 There was a spare development board in your closet that would be fine even.

 You would be done too quickly.
-It would not be a worthy challeng.
+It would not be a worthy challenge.
 You finished the call and took another sip of your cold brew.
-The rejection email was immenent.
+The rejection email was imminent.
 You knew it couldn't come to pass.

 Locking the battlestation and unplugging the unlock key, you slink back to your precious haven.
 Entombing yourself in the blankets was the safest option.